UniExeterRSE/intro-to-r/_episodes/10_good_practise.md

 # Becoming a proficient coder

 It is imperative to document the commands that you ran when performing an analysis.
-These should be saved in a file called script.
+These should be saved in a file, often known as a script, and with the suffix .r or .R which indicates that it is specifically an R script.

-Always keep in mind these *Good Practices*.

-- *Commenting (#).* A script is a conversation with your future self.

-- *Outline.* Use the outline feature to create documents with a structure.
+When you create your scripts there are a number of common conventions you should consider

+- *Commenting (#).* When R sees a # it ignores anything that comes after in until a new line is started.
+So you can use to add any comments for the human reader as opposed to the computer.
+Because the R commands are written for the computer to read, a script containing just R code is not the easiest for a human to read.
+For these reason we need to add comments.
+There is an art to commenting effectively, often less is more.
+Comments should not just repeat what the code is doing they should be used to explain the reasoning behind various choices and explain things that are not obvious.

-- *Set up a working directory.* Use a command so that when you reopen your script, you know where everything is.
+- *Set the working directory.* Use a command so that when you reopen your script, you know where everything is.

-- *The devil is in the details* The most likely explanation for an error message is that you missed something small like a comma.
-Check for these missing details before stressing out.
+- *Coding convention*.
+Define your personal coding style and stick to it.
+An example can be found [here](http://adv-r.had.co.nz/Style.html).

+- *One script per job.* It is very tempting to just add to the end of an existing script but it is more efficient and effective to limit each script  to a single task.
+This makes them easier to navigate but also protects from errors or bugs negatively affecting everything else downstream.

+- *Don't hoard your workspace* It can be really tempting to save everything you have ever done, so you can trace back any mistakes.
+But an chaotic environment is hard and confusing to navigate.
+Identify what you really need to keep, a well maintained script should mean you can easily recreate your analysis and debug that way rather than save all the stages of the analysis.

+- *Outline.* Use the outline feature in Rstudio to apply a consistent structure to all your scripts.

+- *The devil is in the details* Compared to other languages R error messages can be informative, try reading them and looking for key words to indicate what the problem might be.

 - *Google it out* If you want to do something complicated chances are somebody else has tried before.
 Google for solutions to your problems.
 If there is no solution, use Stackoverflow.

-- *Save your workspace*... it will be handy later.

-- *One script per job.* When you become more proficient, your scripts will grow considerably.
-Try to create separate scripts, especially for data cleaning process.

 - *Create a pseudocode.* Start your script by setting up the titles of your sections.
 Then progresively, populate the sections with subtitles and lastly, fill out your code with commands.
 Normally, I would add the sections: Set up, Data, Data Cleaning, Data analysis, Data plotting, and Wrap up.

+## Structuring your data and analysis

 It is good practice to keep a set of related data, analyses, and text self-contained in a single folder, called the **working directory**.
 All of the